Ushi

 Process

-Throughout the project I used sketching to develop my ideas and try different things.With modeling clay I could try all my ideas in a more concrete context, instead of only working theoretically.
-Making sure I got the proportions and shape right.
+Throughout the project I used sketching to develop my ideas and try different things.With modeling clay I could try all my designs in a more physical context, instead of only working theoretically.
+Making sure I got the shape right.

 Wool pack